ildyria/iFilger/README.markdown

 iFilger is a modified version of Filger with the core of Tukui, all credit goes their authors!

-May be a bit laggy need further testings.
+May be a bit laggy in config mode.

-/!\ MAY HAVE MEMORY LEEKS /!\\

 ## Credits
 Elv, Tukz, Jasje, Nils Ruesch, Shestak, Affli, Garagar, hidekki, Sapz, Asphyxia, FourOne, mTx, Varuljin